TIBCOSoftware/mashling-recipes/recipes/envoy/mashling-envoy-front-proxy/README.md

 >
 > Project Mashling includes recipes that allow Mashling to be deployed as a member of the Lyft Envoy front-proxy mesh.
 > These recipes will bring all the benefits Lyft Envoy will bring to your services around resiliency and observability.
->In addition it complements the lyft/envoy based mesh in the following areas :
+>In addition, it complements the lyft/envoy-based mesh in the following areas:
 >
 >- Event-enabling the mesh
 >- API-fying the mesh